Oklahoma • 2026 Tax Year • Updated March 1, 2026

 Oklahoma Child Care Tax Credit FAQ

-HB 4147 created a 30% state tax credit for employers who assist employees with child care costs, operate/contract for facilities, or reserve spots at child care centers.
+HB 4147 created a state tax credit for employers who assist employees with child care costs.
+Stipends and reservation fees qualify for 30%, while operating or contracting for a facility qualifies for 50% (per SB 816).
 The credit is capped at $30,000 per employer per year with a 5-year carryforward.
 Effective for tax years 2025-2029.

 You can claim both!
 30% Oklahoma credit + 40-50% Federal 45F credit = up to 80% savings.
 On a $100,000 investment, you could get $30,000 state + $50,000 federal = $80,000 back, paying only $20,000 net!